Type 2 Diabetes Diet Food

 During routine health check-ups, especially for patients with a history of diabetes or pre-diabetes, this form can be used to assess and adjust their current diet.
 It's an opportunity to reinforce healthy eating habits and make necessary modifications.

-This form can help patients who report frequent fluctuations in their blood sugar levels identify and replace foods in their diet that may be contributing to these variances.
+This food list can help patients who report frequent fluctuations in their blood sugar levels to identify and replace foods in their diet that may contribute to these variances.

 Nutrition counseling sessions